Driving home drunk from a community meeting on alcohol related issues has cost a Canterbury man his liberty for four months.

 "You are a clear danger to yourself and all of us who use the roads.
 You are a selfish man in that regard.''

-Armstrong pleaded guilty at his first appearance last month when the Rangiora District Court was told he had been drinking at home before going to attend an AA meeting in Kaiapoi.
+Armstrong pleaded guilty at his first appearance last month when the Rangiora District Court was told he had been drinking at home before going to attend a community meeting on alcohol related issues in Kaiapoi.